-The laid-off propensity change has a statistically insignificant association with self- employment propensity change.
-This reflects three situations of the laidoff.
-For those who are laid off due to poor work performance or insufficient skills could be the ones who do not have sufficient skills or resources to easily be self-employed as well, but they could also be necessity self-employers who cannot find jobs elsewhere but selfemployment.
-For those who are laid off due to merger/ acquisition or other structural unemployment, they do not necessarily have low skills.
+The retirement propensity change has a positive association with self-employment propensity change.
+Consistent with findings from other countries, older workers who are retired tend to have a higher selfemployment propensity.
+Older workers retired with skills, as well, but they could also be necessity self-employers who cannot find jobs elsewhere but selfemployment.
+For those who are laid off due to merger/acquisition or other structural unemployment, they do not necessarily have low skills.
 They might find jobs elsewhere instead of being self-employed, but they might also choose to be self-employed for better control of their economic life.
 For those who are laid off because of macroeconomic downturn, the macroeconomic downturn means lower market demand and could also mean limited self-employment opportunities.
 However, as the observing period of 2005-2009 is a booming period of China, the macroeconomic downturn effect would be largely limited.